-UbiGro® is an innovative new product that empowers greenhouse growers to control light quality, allowing plants to get the most from the world’s biggest light source: the sun.
+UbiGro® is an innovative new greenhouse film product that empowers greenhouse growers to control light quality, allowing plants to get the most from the world’s biggest light source: the sun.
 Enabled by patented quantum dot technology, UbiGro uses fluorescence to increase photosynthetic efficiency to improve fruit and flower production without wires or electricity.
 This increases crop yields for the grower, which means more revenue for the farm all without supplemental greenhouse lighting.

 Relative photosynthetic efficiency is dependent on the wavelength of light.
 Wavelengths between 600-650nm are the most efficient for photosynthesis.
 The ‘action spectrum’ illustrates the differences in relative photosynthetic efficiency by wavelength.
 See our White Paper for a more in depth look at this topic.

 By shifting UV and blue to orange and red light, UbiGro shifts the sun’s spectrum towards the maximum photosynthetic potential in plants which in turn improves crop yields.

 UbiGro glows when illuminated with sunlight.
 Unlike shade cloths, spray coatings or colored films that filter light, our technology converts short-wavelength photons (blue and UV) to longer wavelength photons (orange and red).

 As a luminescent layer, the high-tech quantum dot technology within UbiGro empowers growers to optimize the sunlight in their greenhouse by converting excess photons of the solar spectrum while preserving colors critical for plant development.

 A more uniform distribution of sunlight throughout the greenhouse canopy will increase overall photosynthesis and production.
 Diffuse scattering of sunlight is an effective way to achieve a more uniform distribution.